 You'll Be Sacrificing A Lot of "Basic Amenities"

-Many vlogs gush about how van life lets you open your doors and enjoy majestic views of the Great Lakes.
+Many vlogs rave about how van life allows you to open your doors and enjoy majestic views of the Great Lakes.
 However, they fail to mention that you'll be worrying about where you'll shower half the time.

-If you travel in your van, you may find yourself in places without easy access to a shower or toilet.
+If you travel in your van, you may find yourself in places without easy access to showers or toilets.
 Van lifers typically circumvent this by getting a gym membership and installing a composting toilet in their van.

-If you can get your plumbing-related problems sorted, the next thing to worry about is how you will work.
-While being a remote worker is a no-brainer for anyone looking to live on the road, some areas in the U.S. and especially abroad don't have a great internet connection.
+If you can resolve your plumbing-related problems, the next thing to worry about is how you will work.
+While being a remote worker is a no-brainer for anyone looking to live on the road, some areas in the U.S., and especially abroad, lack reliable internet.

 You'll have to rely on eSims for the internet.
 However, their usability will depend on signals even more vulnerable to weather changes than your typical Wi-Fi or LAN connection.